reslbesl/CS433_ML/projects/project1/scripts/README.md

 The code is structured in the following way:

 - `implementations.py` contains implementations of the main functions required for Project 1 (see [project description](https://raw.githubusercontent.com/epfml/ML_course/master/projects/project1/project1_description.pdf)).
-- `implementation_variants.py` contains variants of the main models such as, for instance, a lasso regression model under subgradient descent,
+- `implementation_variants.py` contains variants of the main models such as, for instance, a lasso regression model under subgradient descent.
 - `costs.py` contains implementations of various common cost functions.
 This file contains dependencies for `implementations.py`.
 - `data_utils.py` contains helper functions for transforming and pre-processing data.
 This file contains dependencies for `implementations.py`.
 - `utils.py` contains helper functions for model training and selection, such as data splitting and test data generation.